xxjan719/MLtraining_xingjian/2_logistic_regression/README.md

 ## Logistic regression
-@Ruitai, try to present detials about logistic regression
+@Xingjian, try to present detials about logistic regression

 ### Assignment
 This taks is to implement the logistic regression similiar as what we did to linear regression.